-Limits · Cloudflare Workers docs
+Limits

 match(), and

 Once a Worker has six connections open, it can still attempt to open additional connections.
-However, these attempts are put in a pending queue — the connections won’t actually be initiated until one of the currently open connections has closed.
+However, these attempts are put in a pending queue — the connections will not be initiated until one of the currently open connections has closed.
 Since earlier connections can delay later ones, if a Worker tries to make many simultaneous subrequests, its later subrequests may appear to take longer to start.

-If the system detects that a Worker is deadlocked on open connections — for instance, if the Worker has pending connection attempts but has no in-progress reads or writes on the connections that it already has open — then the least-recently-used open connection will be canceled to unblock the Worker.
+If the system detects that a Worker is deadlocked on open connections — for example, if the Worker has pending connection attempts but has no in-progress reads or writes on the connections that it already has open — then the least-recently-used open connection will be canceled to unblock the Worker.
 If the Worker later attempts to use a canceled connection, an exception will be thrown.
-These exceptions should rarely occur in practice, though, since it’s uncommon for a Worker to open a connection that it doesn’t have an immediate use for.
+These exceptions should rarely occur in practice, though, since it is uncommon for a Worker to open a connection that it does not have an immediate use for.

 Environment variables